jenkins-x/jx-docs/content/en/v3/admin/guides/multi-cluster/multi-cluster-example.md

 error: failed to wait for the pipeline to be setup jx3rocks/jx3-gke-gsm-prd: failed to run 'jx pipeline wait --owner jx3rocks --repo jx3-gke-gsm-prd' command in directory '', output: ''
 ```
 ### Adjust Prod Repo Promotion Type (optional)
 The newly imported prod repo has a promotion type of 'Auto'.
-To change this 'Manual' to provide greater deployment ccontrol make adjustments in the jx-requirements.yml file:
+To change this 'Manual' to provide greater deployment control make adjustments in the jx-requirements.yml file:
 ```bash
 ## current environment settings
 kubectl get env